stuyspec/stuyspec.com/README.md

 # client-app
 The Client-facing Application of The Stuyvesant Spectator is a modern website, built on [ReactJS](https://github.com/facebook/react).
+For the home page design, see [Behance](https://www.behance.net/gallery/58000077/The-SpectatorA-New-Look).

 ## Getting started
 _Requirement: [Git](https://help.github.com/articles/set-up-git/)_